yuliapirozhkova/programming-for-linguists/data_structures/stack/README.md

 The Stack is one of the simplest, and yet most basic data structures in computer science.
 This data structure is often used at both software and hardware levels.
 There are many variations and complications of the Stack.
 Let's start with the simplest one.

-A stack is an ordered collection of data elements, organized according to the LIFO (Last In First Out) principle.
+A stack is an ordered collection of data elements, organized according to the FILO (First In Last Out) principle.
 The most common abstraction for representing the stack is a stack of plates.
 You can take or put a plate only from the top of the stack.
 If you try to get access to a plate in the middle of the stack then smash all plates.